 - twist or two of the salt grinder

-- 1/3 cup nutritional yeast
+- 1/4 cup nutritional yeast

 - 1 clove garlic or 3/4 teaspoon garlic powder

 - 1 tablespoon white miso or 2 teaspoons dijon or 1 teaspoon mustard powder

 - 1 teaspoon sea salt, or to taste

-- 1/4 to 1/2 teaspoon chili powder, to taste*
+- 1/4 to 1/2 teaspoon chili powder, optional*

-- 1/8 teaspoon turmeric
+- 1/4 teaspoon turmeric

-- dash of cayenne powder
+- dash of cayenne, optional

 Preheat oven to 350 degrees.

-While waiting for the water to boil, start with your bread topping first.
+Bread Crumbs: While waiting for the water to boil, start with your bread topping first.
 I toasted two pieces of bread we had on hand really well and processed them in the food processor until crumbly, a high speed blender will work too.
 Place the crumbs in a small bowl, drizzle with olive oil and a twist or two of the salt grinder, mix well and set aside.
 Quickly rinse the processor/blender bowl and move on to the cheese sauce.

-Once pasta is cooked and drained.
-Add pasta back to the pot it was cooked in, add the cheese sauce and combine well.
-It may seem like too much liquid but the pasta will take care of most of it.
+Assemble: Once pasta is cooked and drained.
+Add pasta back to the pot it was cooked in, add the cheese sauce and combine well (you can also mix it together in the baking dish).
 In baking dish, pour mac & cheese and top with bread crumbs.

-Bake for 25 – 30 minutes, check after 15 minutes if crumbs are darkening too much for your liking, cover with foil.
+Bake: Place in oven for 20 – 25 minutes, check after 15 minutes if crumbs are darkening too much for your liking, cover with foil.